Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 ## Introduction

-This wibar is an extension for Awesome WM which allows you to monitor system and hardware state, current weather and forecast, mailboxes, etc. See the [screenshots][] below for a demonstration of the wibar capabilities.
+This wibar is an extension for Awesome WM.
+It allows you to monitor system and hardware state, current weather and forecast, mailboxes, etc. See [screenshots][] scetion below for a demonstration of wibar capabilities.

 The most laborious part is configuring widgets is described in [configuration][] section.

-See the [troubleshooting][] section if you're having any issues with the wibar.
+See [troubleshooting][] section if you're having any issues with wibar.

 ## Screenshots